 Is diet soda bad for you?
-Specifically, does it actually help you lose weight?
+Or does it actually help you lose weight?

 Swithers reviewed a set of recent studies aiming to answer the question, “Is diet soda bad for you?”
 She found that about 30 percent of American adults and 15 percent of American children ingest artificial sweeteners, including aspartame, sucralose and saccharin.